 According to U.S. Immigration laws, certain citizens from countries who

 have a treaty of commerce with the United States are eligible for the

 E-1 Treaty Trader visa, the E-2 treaty visa, and the TN (NAFTA) visa.

-with the U.S. then check the official list
+U.S. then check the official list

 Why Choose Our Treaty Visa Attorney?